remix-run/history/docs/Glossary.md

   - How did I get here?

 New locations are typically created each time the URL changes.
 You can read more about locations in [the `history` docs](https://github.com/rackt/history/blob/master/docs/Location.md).

+### LocationDescriptor

+    type LocationDescriptorObject = {
+      pathname: Pathname;
+      search: Search;
+      query: Query;
+      state: LocationState;
+    };

+    type LocationDescriptor = LocationDescriptorObject | Path;

+A *location descriptor* is the pushable analogue of a location.
+The `history` object uses `location`s to tell its listeners where they _are_, while history users use location descriptors to tell the `history` object where to _go_.

+The object signature is compatible with that of `location`, differing only in ignoring the internally-generated `action` and `key` fields.
+This allows you to build a location descriptor from an existing `location`, which can be used to change only specific fields on the `location`.

+For convenience, you can always use path strings instead of objects wherever a location descriptor is expected.

 ### LocationKey